Menu Engineering for Bars: A Guide to Drink Menu Design & Layout

 Some drinks make money, but nobody’s buying.
-It could be that not enough people are seeing them.
+It could be that people aren’t seeing them.

-Professor Brian Wansink, author of Slim by Design, Mindless Eating Solutions to Every Day Life, and menu psychology researcher, told The Guardian, “We generally scan the menu in a z-shaped fashion starting at the top-left hand corner.”
+Enter Professor Brian Wansink, author of Slim by Design, Mindless Eating Solutions to Every Day Life and menu psychology researcher.
+He told The Guardian, “We generally scan the menu in a z-shaped fashion starting at the top-left hand corner.”

-Similarly, research from San Francisco State University found diners tend to read menus sequentially, like a book, from left to right, not necessarily spending more time on one section over any other.
+Similarly, research from San Francisco State University found diners tend to read menus sequentially, like a book.
+From left to right not spending more time on one section over any other.
 Which flies in the face of the “sweet spot” theory.

-There’s no definitive way that all people move their eyes around, but each theory has its value, and they’re worth testing.
+There’s no definitive way that all people move their eyes around.
+But each theory has its value, and they’re all worth testing to see which one is most effective for your clientele.
 Think of them when you’re trying to get extra eyeballs on a profitable drink that needs some attention.

 Make Profitable Items Pretty

 Another option is a photo of the dish itself, or another kind of graphic or illustration.
-Picture the silhouette of a martini glass with olives next to the dirty martini on a cocktail menu—emphasizing the glamour and mystique that’s often associated with martinis.
+Picture the silhouette of a martini glass with olives next to the dirty martini on a cocktail menu.
+It emphasizes the glamour and mystique that’s associated with martinis.

 Highlight Special Selections

-This is a version of making profitable items pretty, but with some added words that give people even more of a reason to order the drink.
+This is a version of making profitable items pretty.
+It just has some added words that give people more of a reason to order the drink.